 - Artsmad a partnership of organisations offering art opportunities to young people in Swindon which is currently redeveloping their offer in Swindon to restart their programme later in 2022 - Create Studios mentoring of young people to help get them into the creative industry working in film, video and animation work.
 They are due to receive £495,000 funding to support the growth of a cultural hub in the Carriage Works in Swindon - Shine commissioned to cover therapeutic arts activities for women experiencing postnatal depression - IPSUM a mental health service providing art therapy for young people and adults - Reach Inclusive Arts an art charity promoting inclusion for disabled people and people who have used mental health services, providing a variety of therapeutic arts activities - Revolution Performing Arts Forever Friendship group sessions for families of children with additional needs - Swindon Theatres Memory Café a monthly café and cinema screening (restarting in Autumn 2022) of old vintage and retro films to encourage reminiscence, for people living with dementia - SALTO!
-Dance Inclusive programme offering weekly dance classes and projects for children aged 7 upwards to adults who are differently abled - Swindon Carers Silver Linings Art and Craft group and dance class to offer respite from isolation and other challenges that carers face - Alzheimers Society Singing for the Brain and Dance for Parkinson's classes aimed to helping those living with Alzheimers and Dementia
+Dance Inclusive programme offering weekly dance classes and projects for children aged 7 upwards to adults who are differently abled - Alzheimers Society Singing for the Brain and Dance for Parkinson's classes aimed to helping those living with Alzheimers and Dementia